plast-lab/doop/README.md

 output for specific relations and can be integrated with Visual Studio Code (with the Sarif Viewer extension installed).

-For example, to analyze `app.jar` and visualize information for optimizers:

-1. Analyze the program as follows:
+For example, to analyze `app.jar` and visualize information for optimizers, first analyze the program as follows:

 ```
-./doop -i app.jar -a context-insensitive --id app --discover-main-methods --gen-opt-directives --sarif
+./doop -i app.jar -a context-insensitive --id app --gen-opt-directives --sarif
 ```

-2. Start Visual Studio code to view the intermediate code annotated with the analysis results:
+Then start Visual Studio Code to view the intermediate code annotated with the analysis results:

 ```
 code out/context-insensitive/app/facts/jimple out/context-insensitive/app/database/doop.sarif